phuang1024/BMusic/docs/components/animator.rst

 -----

 The :class:`~bmusic.Animator` class provides an interface to Blender's fcurve animation API.

-This class does not add many features, but is easier to use.
+It does not add many features, but is easier to use.

+The Animator allows you to:

+- Control a single animation channel, including the index of a vector property.
+    - e.g. ``pass_index``, ``location[0]``, ``rotation_euler[2]``.
+- Insert keyframes.
+    - Set the handle type
+    - Set the keyframe type.

 Keyframes